Eric Dusingizimana: International career

 He pursued his higher studies at his university in the field of civil engineering.
 He also graduated in architecture technology.
 He was selected to the national team in 2008 for the 2008 ICC World Cricket League Africa Region Division Three tournament.
 He represented Rwanda Under-19s in the 2010 Africa Under-19 Championship Division Two.
-He was appointed as the captain of the national cricket team in 2011.
-He also attended the meetings of Rwanda selection committee since being appointed as the captain of the team.
+He was appointed captain of the national cricket team in 2011.

 In May 2016, he embarked on a unique mission to support the Rwanda Cricket Association in order to build the first cricket stadium in Rwanda.
 Eric took it as his dream project with a vision of establishing Rwanda's first ever cricket ground.
-He batted for about 51 hours continuously at Amaharo Stadium in Remera for more than two days indoors which also attracted huge crowd attention and national attention.
+He batted for about 51 hours continuously at Amaharo Stadium in Remera for more than two days indoors which also attracted a huge crowd and national attention.
 His attempt was later recognised by the Guinness World Record officials as the world record for the longest individual net session.
 He began his attempt on 11 May 2016 and was allowed a five-minute break for every hour of his batting session and completed the task on 13 May 2016 at the Amahoro Stadium in Kigali.
 He also faced throwdowns from the former British Prime Minister Tony Blair who was on an official visit to Rwanda in order to attend the World Economic Forum on Africa.
 He also faced deliveries from Julienne Uwacu, Mutesi Jolly, Jimmy Mulis, Andrew Mitchell and William Gelling.
-His wife apparently bowled the last delivery to him.
-He broke the world record of India's Virag Mare who batted 50 hours during his marathon efforts Mahahalaxmi Lawns at Karve Nagar in Pune.
+His wife bowled the last delivery of his session.
+He broke the world record of India's Virag Mare who batted 50 hours during his marathon efforts at Mahahalaxmi Lawns at Karve Nagar in Pune.
 Prior to this effort, the record was held by English players Dave Newman and Richard Wells who batted for 48 hours at a stretch.
 Following his marathon effort, he was hailed as a national hero in Rwanda.
 Rwanda Stadium Cricket Foundation, a charity organisation was set up to raise funds to construct the Gahanga International Cricket Stadium.
 In June 2016, he travelled to England, spent a week in London and managed to raise £120,000.
 He was accompanied by English cricketer Joe Root who joined his fundraising trip across England.

 He also approached the United Nation High Commissioner for Refugees in order to discuss his interest to launch cricket training programs for refugees in Rwanda.

 In August 2021, he was named in the Rwandan squad for the home T20I series against Ghana.
 He made his T20I debut for Rwanda on 18 August 2021, against Ghana, in what was Rwanda's first official T20I.
+He was the highest run-scorer for Rwanda at the 2023 East Africa T20 Cup, which was won by Uganda.

+On 13 December 2024, he announced his retirement from cricket.